 - The second investment scheme requires an investment of a minimum of $500,000 USD equivalent into a qualified asset.
 This can be a qualified local industry or a residential home in a government approved development project.
 After making the investment you acquire residency and can retain it provided you maintain the initial investment amount.
 Then after 2 years you can supposedly apply for Mauritius citizenship.

-Additionally, Mauritius is the financial gateway to India and it is a common tax haven for offshore corporations.
-Mauritius is also considered to be part of East Africa and enjoys market access to the African mainland.
+Furthermore, Mauritius is the financial gateway to India and it is a common tax haven for offshore corporations.
+Additionally, Mauritius is considered to be part of East Africa and also enjoys market access to the African mainland.

-If you are seeking world class kite surfing – then look no further!
+Last but not least, if you love kite surfing – then look no further!

-The reputation of Mauritius as a banking center has come under scrutiny in recent years with the discovery of a $690 million dollar Ponzi scheme.
-The scheme was revealed at Bramer Bank and is said to have effected 30,000 accounts, their license was revoked and the bank was taken over by the monetary authorities on the island.
+Unfortunately, the reputation of Mauritius as a banking center has come under scrutiny in recent years with the discovery of a $690 million dollar Ponzi scheme.
+The scheme was revealed at Bramer Bank and is said to have effected 30,000 accounts.
+As a result, their license was revoked and the bank was taken over by the monetary authorities on the island.

-Additionally, in my opinion the island does not have much of an economy outside of tourism.
-The government is optimistic about sectors such as agriculture and medical tourism although I felt that their significance may have been overestimated.
-Moreover, the government has been running large current account deficits that may have been under reported by the authorities.
+Furthermore, in my opinion the island does not have much of an economy outside of tourism.
+Indeed, the government is optimistic about sectors such as agriculture and medical tourism.
+However, I felt that their significance may have been overestimated.
+Additionally, the government has been running large current account deficits that may have been under reported by the authorities.

 The real estate prices in the government approved residential developments have lost a bone jarring 70% of their value since the program was introduced a few years ago.
-Needless to say, investors who bought into the program are feeling the pain.
+As a result, foreign investors who bought into the real estate program are feeling the pain.

-Furthermore, Mauritius has a relatively large Afrikaner and French ex-pat population.
-Having traveled extensively in southern Africa I inevitably did significant business with these ex-pats.
+In addition, Mauritius has a relatively large Afrikaner and French ex-pat population.
+As a result of my extensive travel in Sub-Saharan Africa, I inevitably had encounters with property owners and did significant business with these people.
 Their business standards are questionable.
-Perhaps I should have seen it coming on a couple occasions although that does not excuse their behavior.
+Perhaps I should have seen it coming on a couple occasions, although that does not excuse their sleazy behavior.

-I have been told by residents there that being granted citizenship after only 2 years is simply not how it works.
-Investors who want to acquire citizenship need to develop strong community ties beforehand and should expect to wait for 5-10 years before being given serious consideration.
+I have been told by Mauritius residents that being granted citizenship after only 2 years is simply not how it works.
+As a result, investors who want to acquire citizenship need to develop strong community ties beforehand and should expect to wait for 5-10 years before being given serious consideration.
 Additionally, keep in mind that Mauritius does not allow dual citizenship, so you would need to give up your other passport.

 One of the upper scale options for both residency and citizenship is Singapore.
-Singapore has developed an economic citizenship program especially for financial specialists and business executives.
+Indeed, Singapore is a lovely city-state that sits on the end of the Malay Peninsula.
+Although Singapore has a very short history, they have carried out a meteoric rise to compete with Hong Kong as the financial gateway to East Asia.
+As a result, Singapore has developed an economic citizenship program especially for financial specialists and business executives.
 The title of the program is:

 “Global Investor Program”